DIGSON-2/Notes/README.md

 # Notes
-first hard React web site
+first hard React web site (all code be in dev branch)